ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ### Build Binary and Copy it to AvalancheGo Plugins

 Now run the following command to build the VM's binary inside the `build/` directory, named as `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`.
-It is the id for this VM and corresponds to the string "**Subnet-EVM**" zero-extended in a 32-byte array and encoded in CB58.
+It is the ID for this VM and corresponds to the string "**Subnet-EVM**" zero-extended in a 32-byte array and encoded in CB58.
 Then copy it to AvalancheGo's `build/plugins` directory.